davepacheco/node-moray/docs/man/man1/morayping.md

 ## NAME

-morayping - check of a Moray server is functioning
+morayping - check if a Moray server is functioning

 ## SYNOPSIS